mikf/gallery-dl/docs/configuration.rst

 =========== =====
 Type        ``bool``
 Default     ``true``
-Description Controls how a user is directed to a OAuth authorization site.
+Description Controls how a user is directed to an OAuth authorization site.

             * ``true``: Use Python's |webbrowser.open()|_ method to automatically open the URL in the user's browser.